carlotapg/chocobo-racing/README.md

 - race finishes when 1st player reaches the finish line

-- displays "next race" and updates page with new paths if there are more stages to be played.
+- displays "next circuit" and updates page with new paths if there are more stages to be played.

-- goes to youWin/youLose if it's the last race
+- goes to youWin/youLose if it's the last circuit

 ###### 3. youLose